Psychology and the Bible

 Because of the problems caused by some faulty lay counseling models, this is actually a growing concern and market, because non-Christian psychologists are running into problems with the expectations of clients who had a (possibly) bad experience in lay counseling.

 3. "Jesus met everyone's needs."
 First, this is not entirely correct, because there are recordings of Jesus leaving the crowds to be alone with God, and for questioning their desire to be with Him only so they can get another free meal.
 Also, if I may play devil's advocate: did everyone Jesus healed stay healed?
 Jesus warned the paralytic at pool of Bethesda (John 5) not to sin or something bad would happen to him: do we know the rest of the story?
 The problem with this logic isn't whether it's true or not.
 It's that it puts people into a bad situation.
-For example a friend of mine has bipolar disorder, a chemical imbalance.
-Some counselors and pastors who practice the exclusively nouthetic approach have claimed Jesus is all he needs and have told him to stop taking his medicine.
-He has suffered many internal and spiritual conflicts as a result of ill-informed nouthetics.
+For example, a recently deceased friend of mine had bipolar disorder, a chemical imbalance.
+Some counselors and pastors who practice the exclusively nouthetic approach told him claimed Jesus is all he needs and that he should stop taking his medicine.
+He had suffered many internal and spiritual conflicts as a result of ill-informed nouthetics.
 How is he to respond when he gets off medicine and only gets worse, no matter how much he prays, reads his Bible, etc.?
 The nouthetics would claim (ironically, like the overly-charismatic) that he isn't healed because he doesn't have enough faith.
 Can you see how that could possibly even drive this person to suicide because apparently not even Jesus can fix him?

 The other problem with this mentality is that it presumes upon the will of God.
 God may be desiring to heal or cure within the context of congregational relationships.
 The church is the ideal place to experience healing in relationship.
 Do we know why this person has bipolar?